 - Can I run 50 amps to a 100 amp sub panel?

-Yes, we can run 50 amps to a 100 amp sub panel.
-However, the breaker in the subpanel has rated for 50 amps.
+Yes, we can run 50 amps to a 100 amp sub panel. brekar in the panel must hage 50 amper rating

 - What is 100 amp service?

-A 100 amp service is the electrical service that brings power from the uses company to home.
-It is rated for 100 amps of current.
+A 100 amp service is the electrical service that helps to transfer power from the company to our house

 - What happens if wire gauge is too big?